Important Difference Between Adult and Child CPR

 The two chain of survival pathways in cardiopulmonary resuscitation that are the same for an adult and pediatric victim are early recognition and activation of the emergency response system and early cardiopulmonary resuscitation.

-Some essential considerations when providing CPR to infants compared to adults include the need for specialized equipment like an infant-sized bag-valve-mask, using two fingers for chest compressions instead of the heel of the hand, and the need to clear the airway of any obstructing material.
+The essential considerations when providing CPR to infants compared to adults include the need for specialized equipment like an infant-sized bag-valve-mask, using two fingers for chest compressions instead of the heel of the hand, and the need to clear the airway of any obstructing material.

 What are the critical age cutoffs for determining whether to provide adult or child CPR?

-The critical age cutoffs for determining whether to provide adult or child CPR are typically defined as age 8 or puberty.
+The critical age cutoffs for determining whether to provide adult or child CPR are defined as age 8 or puberty.
 Children under age 8 or before puberty generally require child CPR, while those over age 8 or after puberty typically require adult CPR.

 How do the anatomical and physiological differences between adults and children impact the effectiveness of CPR?